architector1324/project-demiurg/examples/examples.md

 ```

 #### **2. Demonstration Goal / What was intended to be shown**
-This example continues to demonstrate SRGE's versatility by creating a deep ontology for **another popular and complex fictional universe (fantasy)**, encapsulating extensive lore and mythology, and describing the world's dynamics and current state.
+This example continues to demonstrate SRGE's versatility by creating a deep **reality structure for another popular and complex fictional universe (fantasy), built on SRGC principles**, encapsulating extensive lore and mythology, and describing the world's dynamics and current state.

 #### **3. Generated JSON World**